WHAT ARE MEDICAL

 X-RAYS?

-X-rays, a form of electromagnetic radiation similar to visible light, are used in a safe and controlled manner.
+X-rays, a form of electromagnetic radiation similar to visible light, are used safely and under controlled conditions.
 Unlike light, however, X-rays have higher energy and can pass through most objects, including the body.

-Medical X-rays are used to generate highly detailed images of tissues and structures inside the body.
-If X-rays traveling through the body also pass through an X-ray detector on the other side of the patient, an image will be formed that represents the “shadows” formed by the objects inside the body.
+Medical X-rays produce highly detailed images of tissues and structures inside the body.
+If X-rays traveling through the body also pass through an X-ray detector on the other side of the patient, an image will be formed that represents the shadows formed by the objects inside the body.

-One type of X-ray detector is photographic film; however, there are many other types of detectors used to produce digital images.
-The X-ray images that result from this process, known as radiographs, are essentially photographs of the internal structures of the body, captured using X-rays instead of visible light.
+One type of X-ray detector is photographic film; however, many other types are used to produce digital images.
+The X-ray images that result from this process, known as radiographs, are essentially photographs of the body’s internal structures, captured with X-rays rather than visible light.

 WHAT ARE DIGITAL